 Introduction

-Spockk is a testing and specification framework for Kotlin.
-It is heavily inspired by the Spock framework for Groovy and aims to provide a Kotlin-native version of Spock’s expressive specification syntax.
-Spockk runs on the JUnit Platform, making it compatible with most build tools and IDEs.
+Spockk is an add-on for the Spock testing framework that aims to provide Kotlin-native version of Spock’s expressive specification syntax.
+Spockk is not a standalone testing framework and must be used in combination with Spock.
+Spockk used together with Spock’s JUnit Platform test engine is compatible with most build tools and IDEs.

 Getting Started